instalar-git-en-raspberry-pi

 How to Install and Use Git on Raspberry Pi

-Setting up Git on your Raspberry Pi will allow you to integrate your device into a collaborative development workflow and maintain a more efficient control over your programming projects.
+Setting up Git on your Raspberry Pi will allow you to integrate your device into a collaborative development workflow and manage your programming projects more efficiently.

 What is Git